martinvallejotorres/martinvallejotorres/README.md

 ### ✨ Personal Motto

-> _"No one is born knowing"_ — Learning is part of the journey.
+> _"No one born knowing"_ — Learning is part of the journey.

 ---